Kevinlkc/kevinlkc.github.io/_pages/about.md

   - /about.html
 ---

-Kaicheng Luo is a Pre-Doctoral Fellow in the Department of Economics at Harvard University working under the supervision of Professor David Yang on political economy projects related to policy-learning, migration, censorship and industrial policies.
-Prior to joining Harvard, Kaicheng worked as a part time research assistant in the Energy Policy Institute at the University of Chicago.
-Kaicheng holds an LLB in Philosophy, Politics, and Economics (PPE) from Peking University.
+Kaicheng Luo is a pre-doctoral fellow at Harvard University, Economics department.
+His research interest lies in Political Economy and Development Economics, broadly defined.
+He works closely with his PI, David Yang, on a wide variety of projects on topics like policy experimentation, emigration, and intergenerational wealth transmission.
+Prior to joining Harvard, Kaicheng holds an LLB in Philosophy, Politics, and Economics (PPE) from Peking University.

 Research
 ======